Online Budget Allocation with Censored Semi-Bandit Feedback: Introduction

-The first challenge is to leverage a self-bounding technique to show that if the optimal budget allocation lies in the interior of the simplex, selecting a budget allocation that maximizes the reward computed from estimated task rewards leads to instantaneous regret that scales quadratically with the distance between our estimated and the true reward vectors.
+\emph{(i) From estimation error to second-order regret.} We first develop a self-bounding argument showing that, when the optimal allocation lies in the interior of the simplex, optimizing the objective computed from estimated task means yields a second-order \emph{instantaneous} regret that scales quadratically with the estimation error in the mean-reward vector.

-A second, more subtle challenge is removing the explicit assumption that the optimal allocation is in the interior.
-We demonstrate that interior optimality is not an assumption; instead, it follows naturally and non-trivially from the fact that the reward associated with each task is strictly positive.
+\emph{(ii) Interior optimality without assuming it.} A subtler issue is that interior optimality cannot be taken for granted.
+We show that it is in fact an implication of our regime assumptions: when every task has strictly positive mean reward, the optimal allocation is forced away from the boundary, and no component is starved.

-The final challenge is quantifying precisely how quickly estimation errors vanish under our optimistic allocation rule.
-By leveraging concentration inequalities, we show that once the cumulative probability mass allocated to a given task reaches a logarithmic threshold in the time horizon, the number of completed tasks is, with high probability, of the same order as this cumulative mass.
-This result implies that the estimation error for each task scales as $\frac{1}{\sqrt{t}}$, thereby delivering the desired logarithmic regret guarantee.
+\emph{(iii) Quantifying the feedback rate under optimism.} Finally, we must control how quickly the mean estimates concentrate under the optimistic allocation rule.
+Using concentration inequalities, we prove that once the cumulative mass allocated to a task is large enough (logarithmic in $T$), the number of observed completions is of the same order with high probability.
+Consequently, each mean can be estimated at the $1/\sqrt{t}$ rate (the same as in full-feedback regimes, despite only having access to censored semi-bandit feedback), which combined with the second-order regret property yields the desired (poly-)logarithmic guarantee.